ssp-data/cloud-cost-analyzer/README.md

 ```

 Note: You can also set them in [secrets.toml][.dlt/secrets.toml] directly - I have set above and in [.env](.env) it will source them automatically with dlt feature of `SOURCES__FILESYSTEM__CREDENTIALS__AWS_ACCESS_KEY_ID="$AWS_ACCESS_KEY_ID"` as example.

+## Incremental Loads with dlt

+We use `write_disposition="append"` to load incrementally, but not merging, as cost data are usually append only.